-In general, a vice resident engineer will ensure that his engineering assistants are kept continuously informed about the progress of the job as a whole, and he will from time to time rearrange their duties so that in due course each engineer becomes familiar with all parts of the job, and has an opportunity to take part in all the aspects of engineering that the job offers.
+In general, a vice resident engineer will ensure that his engineering assistants are kept continuously informed about the progress of the job as a whole, and he will from time to time rearrange their duties so that in due course each engineer becomes familiar with all parts of the job, and has an opportunity to take part in all becomes familiar with all parts of the job, and has an opportunity to take part in all the aspects of engineering that the job offers.
 The time an engineer spends on site is one of the most instructive periods of his career.